2015/2016 Board of Directors

 Treasurer, Josh Johnson

-Raised in Redcliff Alberta until the age of 16, when I moved to Medicine Hat in July 2000.
-In 2012 I obtained my Chartered Accountant designation and worked as an associate with the accounting firm of EBT Chartered Accountants as an associate for the past six years.
-My experience at EBT and at my current position as controller at Cancarb Ltd. has afforded me the privilege of working with a diverse array of businesses within our community .
+I was raised in Redcliff Alberta until the age of 16, when I moved to Medicine Hat in July 2000.
+I worked as an associate at the accounting firm of EBT Chartered Accountants for six years and obtained my Chartered Accounting designation in 2012.
+My experiences at EBT and at my current position as controller at Cancarb Ltd. have afforded me the privilege of working with a diverse array of businesses within our community .
 I hope to bring those experiences to the Chamber and use them to continue in developing the Chamber as a strong voice of business for Medicine Hat.
-I have been married for seven years and my wife and I have three wonderful children.
+I have been married for eight years and my wife and I have three wonderful children.
 Prior to my move to the Chamber I spent four years as the treasurer of Medicine Hat Minor Hockey.

 Past President, Chris Hellman